csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 meta: "How I manage development projects using Trello"
 ---

-I’m a huge fan and proponent of working agile and, the various schools of thought around it: scrum; Kanban; MVP; product-led, iterative development;
+I’m a huge fan and proponent of working agile and the various schools of thought around it: scrum; Kanban; MVP; product-led, iterative development;
 releasing little, early, and often; you name it.